Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    vis='source.ms'
    go

-Essentially, we use exactly the same applycal command as used during the last round of selfcal but with vis='source.ms', instead of vis='source coarse.ms'.
+Essentially, we use exactly the same applycal command as used during the last round of selfcal but with vis='source.ms', instead of vis='source_coarse.ms'.

-Next task is to fill the model column of 'source.ms'.
+The next task is to fill the model column of 'source.ms'.
 We use the same tclean command as used to create the final image but with the following changes:

 .. code-block::